guidugaich/guidugaich/README.md

 # Hi there 👋

-My name is Guilherme, I am from São Paulo, Brazil and I'm a junior web developer looking to learn and build cool stuff.
-I have a background in economics and finance and currently studying for a career transition to software development.
-Open to work opportunities!
+My name is Guilherme, I am from São Paulo, Brazil and I'm a junior software developer, always looking to learn and build cool stuff.
+I have a background in economics and finance and currently working as a full stack developer.

 ## Get in touch with me:
 guidugaich.dev@gmail.com | [Linkedin](https://www.linkedin.com/in/guidugaich/)